Facebook

 There is no federal requirement for employers to provide AEDs in the workplace, but all 50 states have enacted laws or regulations regarding AEDs in the workplace.
 You can find information about AED laws in your state on the National Conference of State Legislatures website.

 With just a few hours of training, anyone without a medical background can learn to operate an AED safely.
 In AED training, operators also learn how to recognize the signs of sudden cardiac arrest, how to activate the EMS system, and how to perform CPR.
-It’s important that people responsible for operating an AED receive CPR training because CPR helps circulate oxygen-rich blood to the brain.
+People responsible for operating an AED must receive CPR training because CPR helps circulate oxygen-rich blood to the brain.
 Typically, after an AED delivers a shock, it prompts the operator to perform CPR for a couple of minutes and then continues analyzing the victim’s heart rhythm.

-An important aspect of AED program management is notifying the local EMS office, so they know where AEDs are located in the community.
-In the event of an emergency, the 911 dispatcher will know whether there is an AED on the premises and be able to notify the EMS system and any responders on the scene.
+An important aspect of AED program management is notifying the local EMS office so they know where AEDs are located in the community.
+In an emergency, the 911 dispatcher will know whether there is an AED on the premises and be able to notify the EMS system and any responders on the scene.
 Another issue to consider is an AED program’s compliance with local, state, and federal regulations.
-An organization’s AED program should also include a quality assurance program and incorporate periodic reviews.
+An organization’s AED program should include a quality assurance program and incorporate periodic reviews.

-The AHA doesn’t recommend any particular AED but suggests choosing a simple and easy-to-use device that meets your organization’s needs.
-Prior to purchasing an AED, evaluate the manufacturer’s history and reputation as well as the quality of their technical support.
+The AHA doesn’t recommend any particular AED but suggests choosing a simple, easy-to-use device that meets your organization’s needs.
+Before purchasing an AED, evaluate the manufacturer’s history and reputation and the quality of their technical support.
 AEDs should be placed in visible and easily accessible locations.

 After implementing an AED program, your organization should promote and raise awareness of the program among employees and use signs to help employees identify where the devices are located.
-It’s also crucial to inspect AEDs on a monthly or weekly basis to ensure that they’re working correctly.
+It’s also crucial to inspect AEDs monthly or weekly to ensure they’re working correctly.
 Contact the manufacturer periodically to obtain information about software updates and upgrades.

 Let EMC Successfully Implement and Manage Your AED Program